newsuk/times-components/.github/CONTRIBUTING.md

 ### Android
 Follow these steps to deploy storybook native to a real android device.
 Make sure your android device has trusted the connected computer and that `usb debugging / developer mode` has been turned on.

+For Android <4.2 go to Developer Options => Enable USB Debugging, and for Android >=4.2 go to About Phone/Tablet => Tap Build Number 7 Times => Developer Options => Enable USB Debugging.
 Follow the below steps

 * Plug the device into the computer